acavella/trustedcore-ra/README.md

 # Trusted Core: RA
 A custom registration authority client to be used with the ISC CertAgent RAMI API, which allows for the automated generation of single or bulk x.509 certificates.
-This script assumes the user has familiarity of manual operation of ISC CertAgent, is familiar with the RAMI API and its client certificates and trustchains.
+This script assumes the user has some familiarity with manual operation of ISC CertAgent, is familiar with the RAMI API and its client certificates and trustchains.

 ## Prerequisites